ahlstromcj/seq66/README.md

             to explore a long pattern for extracting to a short pattern loop.
         *   Added more perfroll snap options, including one to force Seq24 behavior.
+        *   Make the perf-names now also show the pattern color.
+They are also highlight as the mouse moves over the pattern rows, useful for long songs.
         *   Fixed playback of ultra-long patterns due to not sleeping in the output loop (forgot to convert milliseconds to microseconds).
         *   Fixed vertical zoom in the pattern editor.